ZitongYu/Flex-Modal-FAS/FlexModal_Protocols/README.md

 --------------------------------

 # For the CeFA dataset:
-We only sample the first frame of most of the videos in 'CeFA-Mask/3D-Mask' for testing.
+We only sample the first frame of most of the videos in 'CeFA-Mask/3D-Mask' for testing as there are many frames missing in these directors.

 ---------------------------------